EmmaBergner/erace/README.md

 ## Design
 __Color Scheme__

 I wanted to keep the color scheme simple for this project so I chose i minimum of colors (that work nicely together).
-Two dark colors, two pop colors and one light color.

 __Favicon__

-The favicon has the same color as the Q in the logo and was created with the webserver icons8.
+The favicon was created with the webserver icons8.

 __Wireframes__